pentandra/lifepreserver/items/static/blog/posts/defining-the-scholarly-commons/persistent-identifiers/index.md

 picture of a way to think about a problem and point out some directions that we could move forward towards solving it.
 Call it a pattern if you wish.
 Either way, I apologize in advance for the number of acronyms in this post.

+I would be remiss if I did not mention [some excellent comments][dat-pid] on this topic from Maxwell Ogden of the Dat Project, or PIDapalooza, the first community conference explicitly dedicated to the topic of persistent identifiers, held last year in Reykjavik, Iceland.

 <!--MORE-->